We'll send you updates from the blog and monthly release notes.

 We spoke with David Raab as we did our research for this post, and he made a salient point: “modern warehouses, such as Snowflake, use more flexible data stores and can do more things, including much of what would typically be done in a CDP.”

 Warehouse technology advancements mean the limitations of the traditional CDP can be overcome, but this requires a different approach: building the entire customer data stack around the warehouse, not a third-party marketing CDP.
-And that’s our mission at RudderStack: to enable data engineers to easily move data across the entire stack while maintaining and enriching a complete set of customer data in their cloud data warehouse.
+And that’s our mission at RudderStack: to enable data engineers to easily ingest and move data across the entire stack while maintaining and enriching a complete set of customer data in their cloud data warehouse.

-- Flexibility & accessibility - when all of your raw customer data lives in your own data warehouse, it’s easily accessible to everyone, and usage isn’t subject to vendor-specific limitations
+- Flexibility & accessibility - when all of your raw customer data lives in your own data warehouse, it’s easily accessible to everyone, and usage isn’t subject to vendor specific limitations

 - More complete customer data sets - because you own your warehouse, you can combine internal customer data (like transactional data) that you wouldn’t send to a 3rd party system